cypher256/java-extension-pack/README.md

 ## Included Extensions

 The *`Extension Pack for Java`* is required.
 Other extensions can be [disabled](https://code.visualstudio.com/docs/editor/extension-marketplace#_disable-an-extension) or [uninstalled](https://code.visualstudio.com/docs/editor/extension-marketplace#_uninstall-an-extension) according to your preference.
-Note that uninstalling `Auto Config Java Extension Pack` extension will <a href="https://github.com/microsoft/vscode/issues/169109">uninstall all</a> of the following extensions.
+Note that uninstalling `Extension Pack for Java Auto Config` extension will <a href="https://github.com/microsoft/vscode/issues/169109">uninstall all</a> of the following extensions.
 If you want to set up extensions and configurations by development language, consider [Profile](https://code.visualstudio.com/docs/editor/profiles). (*) indicates that it will be installed if available in that environment at first startup.

 - ![](https://img.shields.io/visual-studio-marketplace/i/vscjava.vscode-java-pack?style=plastic)
 [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) (Microsoft: MIT, Red Hat: EPL) / [VS Code Document](https://code.visualstudio.com/docs/java/java-tutorial#_creating-a-source-code-file)<br>